 This technology not only draws a map but also saves it for later use.
-Some have called this technology persistent mapping and it has some really nice benefits.
+Some have called this technology “persistent mapping,” and it has some excellent benefits.

-After the robot runs several times and map of your whole home in its database, you can assign room names and ask the robot to clean a specific room at a specific day and time.
+After the robot runs several times and maps your whole home in its database, you can assign room names and ask the robot to clean a specific room at a particular day and time.

 There’s no risk of coming home and finding the robot not finishing the task because the bin is full.

 Each of these robots has its strengths and weaknesses and will appeal to a different consumer type.

 Of course, price is always a primary factor that will decide which of the three you will pick.

 The Roomba E5 is the cheapest option of the five that will clean and the other two more expensive options.
 But it won’t be as smart as either the I7 or I7+ because it doesn’t have a camera or intelligent mapping.

 Suppose you live in a larger home, the Roomba I7 is a better option because it can clean more efficiently.

 It has smart navigation, which helps it clean with better efficiency.
 The imprint feature enables it to save maps, name rooms, and clean specific areas using the app or Alexa.